Your cookie preferences

 Fixed price energy

-Share this guide
+Share

 Fixed price energy

-What is a fixed price energy tariff?
+What are fixed price energy tariffs?

 A fixed energy tariff is a type of energy deal where the unit rates and standing charges are fixed for the length of the deal.
+They are different to standard variable tariffs, where unit rates and standing charges change depending on the energy price cap.

-How do fixed energy tariffs work?
+How do fixed energy deals work?

 Fixed price gas and electricity tariffs guarantee that their unit rates won't go up or down.
 This is attractive because it offers price certainty against an unpredictable energy market.